mcloughlan/algo-notes/docs/algorithms.md

 ### Numbered steps

 This method is old and outdated.
 It is not really used in any modern programming languages or algorithms.
 It doesn't even define blocks.
+You might see something like this in assembly though

 ```js
 Step 1: IF it is not raining GOTO step 4